Barbecue Central in Santa Maria Valley

-During the mid-1800s, ranchers in the rolling hills of the Santa Maria Valley threw Spanish-style barbecues, cooking meat over the hot coals of live oak trees in earthen pits.
+If you’re looking for an affordable getaway with access to unique outdoor activities in the heart of wine country, head to Santa Maria Valley, which is just 20 minutes inland.
+Its storied roots stretch back to the mid-1800s when ranchers in the rolling hills of the Santa Maria Valley threw Spanish-style barbecues, cooking meat over the hot coals of live oak trees in earthen pits.
 There was a certain culinary magic in their seasonings, slow-cooked meat, salsas and pinquito beans.

-Nearly 200 years later, you can experience this legendary Santa-Maria-style barbecue centered around tri-tip, simple seasonings and flavorful sides when you visit the valley.
-Longtime keepers of the tradition include Far Western Tavern, The Hitching Post and Jocko’s.
-But there is so much more to this valley than a time-honored culinary tradition.
+Nearly 200 years later, you can experience this legendary Santa Maria Style barbecue centered around tri-tip, simple seasonings and flavorful sides when you visit the region.
+Here are the top 6 things to do in Santa Maria.

 1. Far Western Tavern